coder-mike/microvium/doc/contribute.md

 Note: if you add a debug watch to evaluate `TraceFile.flushAll`, then the `TraceFile` outputs will all be up to date every time you breakpoint.

+The tests in [test/end-to-end/tests](../test/end-to-end/tests) are the most comprehensive and are where the majority of new features should be tested.
+The directory consists of a number of self-testing microvium scripts, with metadata in a header comment to control the testing framework (TODO: document this).
+These tests run on both the JS- and C-implementations of the VM, so they allow testing both at once.

 ## Debugging Native Code

 I'm debugging the C/C++ code in Windows in Visual Studio.

 ### Debug Node.js Native Bindings

 To debug the node native bindings:

-  1. open the corresponding VS project file in the `build` dir.
+  1. Open the corresponding VS project file in the `build` dir.
 E.g. `./build/binding.sln`.

   2. Run the unit tests in the node.js debugger in VSCode, with a breakpoint before the binding code is used